Characterizing the Effects of Social Disconnection in Young People

 – a brief screening interview,

-– two MRI scans, one of which includes a period of social isolation.
-The isolation phase will last 2 hours for those aged 12–15, and 3 hours for those aged 16–19.
-The controlled, short-term isolation is not expected to cause any lasting negative effects.
+– two MRI scans, one of which includes spending some time alone.
+The duration of this alone time is 2 hours for those aged 12–15, and 3 hours for those aged 16–19.

 Pay: £20 for each MRI scan, £10 per hour for the isolation behavioural session, an additional £2.50–£10 depending on task performance, and a completion bonus of £10–£20 once all sessions are finished.